benwzj/benwzj.github.io/_drafts/2024-07-05-jetpack-compose.md

 date: 2024-07-04
 category: Android
 tags: Android Kotlin
+toc:
+  - name: What is Jetpack Compose
+  - name: Composable functions
+  - name: Layout
+  - name: Material Design
+  - name: FAQ
+  - name: References
 ---

 ## What is Jetpack Compose

-- Jetpack Compose is Android’s recommended modern toolkit for building native UI.
+- Jetpack Compose is Android’s recommended modern toolkit for building native **UI**.
-- It simplifies UI development on Android with powerful tools, and intuitive Kotlin APIs.
+- You can think Jetpack Compose do the same job as React.js.
+It is declarative, update View according states, etc.
 - You won't be editing any XML layouts or using the Layout Editor.
 - You will call composable functions to define what elements you want, and the Compose compiler will do the rest.
 - In Jetpack compose you write declarative code that describes how data should be displayed as UI.